JoshuaProjects777/Tinder_Bot/README.md

-this is where you have to use your mouse and click the allow button this has to be done manuelly (note if it is not clicked in 5 secs the programme shutdowns to aviod dectection)
+this is where you have to use your mouse and click the allow button this has to be done manuelly (note if it is not clicked in 5 secs the programme shutdowns to avoi dectection)

 once that is done leave the programme as everything else will be automated by itself